JanWen/gnar_score/README.md

 redfav_matches WR 0.31 569

-These win rates / elo difference are consitent with what is observed in other rating systems used by FIDE USCF.
+These win rates / elo difference are consistent with what is observed in other rating systems used by FIDE USCF.

 ### Limitations